jlizakowski/headlight_detector/readme.md

 ## Why?

-For safety.
+For safety...

-...Coincidentally, this might also detect speed traps (vehicles idling on a freeway).
+Coincidentally, this might also detect speed traps (vehicles idling on a freeway).

 ## How does it work?
 An car idling at low RPM is likely parked.
 As the engine runs, it causes the battery voltage to fluctuate (both generating the spark for cylinders, and also due to the alternator not having perfect filters).
 Headlights are high-wattage transmitters.
 Minor fluctuations in battery voltage should be detectable in the light output.